 - long-term care, which consists of palliative care (also split by mode of provision) and patients discharged from acute care, but not yet transferred home or to a specialist long-term care facility

-- ancillary services, which include some hospital laboratory-based services which cannot be allocated to another function, and patient transport costs
+- ancillary services, which include some hospital laboratory-based services that cannot be allocated to another function, and patient transport costs

 - preventive care, which includes healthy condition monitoring and early disease detection services including outpatient obstetrics and medical genetics